 Rappahannock Schools Art

-Collaborative murals and installations from Rappahannock schools surround the main gallery that features hundreds of works by studio and gallery artists participating on the Tour.
+Collaborative murals and installations from Rappahannock schools surround the Main Gallery that features hundreds of works by studio and gallery artists participating on the Tour.

 The Washington School is at 567 Mount Salem Avenue in the town of Washington.